-Within the first 3 to 6 months, the Program and Portfolio Manager should establish a streamlined reporting and communication process.
+The Program and Portfolio Director should establish a streamlined reporting and communication process.
 This includes designing comprehensive project status reports that capture key milestones, progress, benefits, KPIs, risks and issues.
 These reports should be presented to senior executives and stakeholders through the relevant governing bodies.
 Implementing clear and regular communication channels ensures transparency, facilitates decision making in KTN and increases trust between stakeholders.

-The Global Program & Portfolio Management Officer reports directly to the CEO of IT / CIO.
+The Global Program & Portfolio Management Director reports directly to the CEO of IT / CIO.

 Currently, there is no formalized PMO department in place.
 However it is the intention to define this separate part of the organization next to the existing functions/teams (IT INFRA/APPLICATIONS/ENTERPRISE ARCHITECTURE/VMO/HR).
 In the PMO, the needed capabilities will have to be put in place in order to accommodate ‘reporting’, ‘resource management’, ‘change & communication’.